samliu/lifelist/README.md

 ## List

-35 unique fishes caught and identified as of August 8, 2020.
+33 unique fishes caught and identified as of August 8, 2020.
 8 additional
-unique fishes caught but not identified (see "to identify" folder).
+fishes caught but not identified (see "to identify" folder).

 * 2016-05-01_california_halibut.jpg
 * 2016-06-17_pacific_mackerel.jpg